 A scholarship can transform the course of a student’s life forever.
 Whose future will you change?

-Right now students are facing unprecedented financial pressures, and these soaring costs can be a real barrier to coming to university and completing their studies.
+Right now students are facing unprecedented financial pressures, and these soaring costs can be a real barrier to coming to university, and may prevent them from completing their studies.

-This is why, with your help, we are introducing a series of Futures Scholarships aimed at supporting new and existing students.
+This is why, with your help, we are introducing a series of Futures Scholarships aimed at supporting new and existing students with £5,000 a year for each year of their study.

 I’ve always wanted to be a nurse but had been worried about the cost of coming to university.
 When I found out I’d been awarded a scholarship, it was so overwhelming I cried!
 It was the spur I needed to commit to my place.
 I’m the first person in my family to come to university, and I’m hoping that my influence will rub off on my siblings.
 This scholarship is helping me with the cost of coming to university so I can achieve my dream of becoming a children’s nurse.